TheUnityGuy/mangaowlapp/README.md

 - fix for next chaper in reader (it's harder than I thougt it is heh)
 - dark / light theme for app
 - adblocker
+- home button as back arrow on "toolbar"
+- optional drawer with dev options such as logs and urlcheck

 # Screenshots
 ![preview](/images/MangaOwlApp-min.jpg)